 Completion of Groton Wind Farm Proves Beneficial for NH

 The construction of the Groton Wind Farm is rapidly progressing along the ridgeline above Plymouth and is now visible from the Pemi-Baker Valley.
-Iberdrola Renewables, a Spanish owned company, will complete the construction by Jan., 2013 but will begin producing power by Nov., 30 of this year with a total of 24 wind turbines in Grafton County.
+Iberdrola Renewables will complete the construction by Jan., 2013 but will begin producing power by Nov., 30 of this year with a total of 24 wind turbines in Grafton County.

 The massive project will provide New Hampshire and other surrounding states with environmental and economic benefits by using wind power instead of other harmful unsustainable resources.
 The turbines, which stand 286 feet tall with blades 139 feet long, will offset carbon dioxide emissions by approximately 200 million pounds per year.
 Iberdrola Renewables is currently the world's leading provider of wind power and clean energy business.